rednafi/rednafi.com/content/misc/docker_mount.md

 ## Bind mounts

-Bind mounts let you directly mount a file or directory from the host into the container.
+Bind mounts[^2] let you directly mount a file or directory from the host into the container.
 This is especially useful in development when you want the container to have access to your code or data.